Jarrad Davis: 2017

-On May 12, 2017, the Detroit Lions signed Davis to a four-year, $10.96 million contract that includes $8.54 million guaranteed and a signing bonus of $6.11 million.
+On May 12, 2017, the Lions signed Davis to a four-year, $10.96 million contract that includes $8.54 million guaranteed and a signing bonus of $6.11 million.

 Davis entered training camp, slated as the starting middle linebacker.
 Head coach Jim Caldwell officially named Davis the starting middle linebacker to begin the regular season.

-He started the Detroit Lions' season-opener against the Arizona Cardinals and recorded nine solo tackles and recovered the first fumble of his career by Cardinals' running back David Johnson in their 35-23 victory.
+He started the Lions' season-opener against the Arizona Cardinals and recorded nine solo tackles and recovered the first fumble of his career by Cardinals' running back David Johnson in their 35-23 victory.
 The following week, he recorded six combined tackles and made the first sack of his career on New York Giants quarterback Eli Manning in the Lions' 24-10 victory.
 Unfortunately, he left the game in the fourth quarter after suffering a concussion when Giants wide receiver Odell Beckham Jr. blocked Davis into Giants running back Paul Perkins.
 He remained in concussion protocol and missed the next two games due to concussion symptoms.
 On December 10, 2017, Davis made nine combined tackles and sacked quarterback Jameis Winston as the Lions defeated the Tampa Bay Buccaneers 24-21.
 In Week 17, he recorded a season-high 12 combined tackles, a pass deflection, and made his first career interception in a 35-11 win against the Green Bay Packers.
 He made his interception off of a pass attempt by Brett Hundley that was intended for Jamaal Williams and returned it for 12 yards before being tackled by Lance Kendricks to end the Packers' first drive of the game.
 He finished his rookie season with 96 combined tackles (65 solo), three pass deflections, two sacks, an interception, a forced fumble, and a fumble recovery in 14 games and 14 starts.
+He was named to the PFWA All-Rookie Team.
 The Detroit Lions finished second in the NFC North with a 9-7 record but missed the playoffs, and thus the team decided to part ways with head coach Jim Caldwell at the end of the season.